gridshadow/gdexport/README.md

 ### Building

-Using Cmake the compilation of the tool requires only two steps ran from the root of the `gdexport`
+Using CMake the compilation of the tool requires only two steps ran from the root of the `gdexport`
 folder:

 1.  **Configure the build system**: